3 March 2026

 - Emotional steadiness when things feel intense

-- Physical comfort support (movement, positioning, breath, environment etc...)
+- Physical comfort methods (movement, positioning, breath, environment etc...)

 - Support for partners